Junior Star

 What will they learn?

-The StarSkate program consists of figure skating skills in four areas – Skating skills, ice dance, freeskate and artistic.
-The Jr. StarSkate program will introduce skaters to the Star 1 and 2 level in skills, dance and freeskate.
+The StarSkate program teaches figure skating skills in four areas – skating skills, ice dance, freeskate and artistic.
+The Jr. StarSkate program introduces skaters to the Star 1 and 2 level in skills, dance and freeskate.

 What can you expect?

-15 minute group lesson in each discipline (skills, dance, freeskate), a 15 minute stroking session and the remainder of the time is given for individual practice.
-Skaters will also have the opportunity to participate in the monthly StarSkate club offered sessions and off-ice activities.
-Skaters will complete a coach’s assessments (tests) at the discretion of the coach when skills have been mastered.
+Each week includes a 15 minute group lesson in each of skills, dance, and freeskate, and a 15 minute stroking session with the remainder of the time given to individual practice.
+Skaters will also have the opportunity to participate in monthly StarSkate club-offered sessions and off-ice activities.
+Skaters will undergo coach’s assessments (tests) at the discretion of the coach when skills have been mastered.
 All skaters have the option of competing in local FunSkates and competitions.

 What do you need to participate?

-Figure skates fitted from a skate shop – Toe Picks (Red Deer), ProSkate (Edmonton) or United Cycle (Edmonton) are used by club members
+• Figure skates fitted from a skate shop - ProSkate (Edmonton) or United Cycle (Edmonton) are used by club members

-Helmets- Although helmets are not mandatory after Stage 5 Canskate, safety is always promoted and therefore parents should speak with the coaches in regards to helmets or halos if necessary.
+• Helmets - Although helmets are not mandatory after Stage 5 Canskate, safety is paramount; parents should speak with coaches in regards to helmets or halos as needed.